If you’re looking for a way to sync your Google Drive to your Linux desktop, the following app may be worth a look.

 I can’t say whether OverGrive is any good as a sync client, nor is likely to be any more (or any less) secure than InSync.
 Which you decide to go with may boil down to price: InSync costs a one-off $25, while OverGrive costs less than $5.

-If you’ve tried OverGrive do share your experiences in the comments section below.
+If you’ve tried OverGrive do share your experiences using it in the comments section below.